indecipherable/libvirt_dust/README.md

-extrapolated methods for libvirt in python (linux)
+# libvirt_dust - extrapolated methods for libvirt in python (linux)